Push technology: HTTP server push

 HTTP server push (also known as HTTP streaming) is a mechanism for sending unsolicited (asynchronous) data from a web server to a web browser.
 HTTP server push can be achieved through any of several mechanisms.

 As a part of HTML5 the Web Socket API allows a web server and client to communicate over a full-duplex TCP connection.

-Generally the web server does not terminate a connection after response data has been served to a client.
+Generally, the web server does not terminate a connection after response data has been served to a client.
 The web server leaves the connection open so that if an event occurs (for example, a change in internal data which needs to be reported to one or multiple clients), it can be sent out immediately; otherwise, the event would have to be queued until the client's next request is received.
 Most web servers offer this functionality via CGI (e.g., Non-Parsed Headers scripts on Apache HTTP Server).
 The underlying mechanism for this approach is chunked transfer encoding.

 Another mechanism is related to a special MIME type called multipart/x-mixed-replace, which was introduced by Netscape in 1995.
 Web browsers interpret this as a document that changes whenever the server pushes a new version to the client.
-It is still supported by Firefox, Opera, and Safari today, but it is ignored by Internet Explorer and is only partially supported by Google Chrome.
+It is still supported by Firefox, Opera, and Safari today, but it is ignored by Internet Explorer and is only partially supported by Chrome.
 It can be applied to HTML documents, and also for streaming images in webcam applications.

 The WHATWG Web Applications 1.0 proposal includes a mechanism to push content to the client.
 On September 1, 2006, the Opera web browser implemented this new experimental system in a feature called "Server-Sent Events".
 It is now part of the HTML5 standard.